-Trump fundraises off pledge to investigate Clinton
+Trump continues with attacks on accusers, 'rigged' system

 Story highlights

-Washington (CNN)Donald Trump's campaign on Saturday sought donations by repeating his threat to appoint a special prosecutor to investigate Hillary Clinton over her email practices at the State Department.

-Trump's vow to investigate his political opponent if elected -- a threat that is unprecedented in modern US political history and outrageous even by the standards of the 2016 campaign -- has been made before on the campaign trail, most recently at Sunday's debate.
-The fundraising appeal also came hours after he again called into question the validity of the election system, calling it "rigged" against him.
+Trump's remarks came after his campaign pushed out a plea for donations to supporters by pointing to his vow to investigate and prosecute Clinton if elected, a threat that is unprecedented in modern US political history.
+Trump even issued the threat to Clinton at the last presidential debate.

-"As I promised on Sunday, if elected I will appoint a special prosecutor to look into Crooked Hillary's emails and get the answers the American people deserve," Trump wrote.
+"As I promised on Sunday, if elected I will appoint a special prosecutor to look into Crooked Hillary's emails and get the answers the American people deserve," Trump says in the email.

 He again cited his argument that Clinton is the "ultimate career politician, enriching herself off of the rigged system for decades while getting NOTHING accomplished."